Too early for UK to start ‘living with Covid’, scientists warn

 “It would certainly help mitigate some of the pressures on schools and our critical workforce and others.”

-Meanwhile, the former head of the government’s vaccine Taskforce, Dr Clive Dix, said the UK should stop mass inoculation campaigns after the current booster drive and concentrate on a “more targeted approach for the vulnerable”.
+Meanwhile, the former head of the government’s vaccine taskforce, Dr Clive Dix, said the UK should stop mass inoculation campaigns after the current booster drive and concentrate on a “more targeted approach for the vulnerable”.

 “It’s pointless to keep giving more and more vaccine to people who are not going to get very ill,” said Dr Dix.
 “We should just let them get ill and let them deal with that.